 Airlines need to reduce food waste onboard

-Undoubtedly, there are significant savings and resourcing improvement to be made across inflight food processing and onboard offers.
+Undoubtedly, there are significant savings and resourcing improvements to be made across inflight food processing and onboard offers.
 Some initiatives, such as food waste disposal, will require close collaborations within the aviation industry and with external stakeholders, which brings its own challenges.

 But to not address the issues around food waste would be a failure to compete and, importantly, a failure to take responsibility for aviation’s part in the climate emergency.